 Kingdoms of Amalur: Reckoning was designed as a prologue to a multimedia franchise centred upon a planned MMORPG with the Working TitleProject Copernicus.
 Unfortunately, catastrophic financial shenanigans ensued, revolving around an ill-advised government loan for $75 million (with wildly-unrealistic repayment terms) and incredible mismanagement on behalf of developer 38 Studios.
 The resulting monetary implosion meant the game needed to sell three million copies to break even, and despite selling over one million in a few weeks, the company went under.
-The rights then reverted to the State of Rhode Island and Providence Plantations, though, who have indicated an intent to sell the IP.
-And the game did sell well by normal, non-bankruptcy-involving standards, Rhode Island was unable to find a buyer until THQ Nordic acquired it in 2018, who are now working on a remaster of the game with new content, Re-Reckoning, that seeks to avert this trope entirely.
+The rights then reverted to the State of Rhode Island and Providence Plantations, who attempted to auction off the IP.
+While the game did sell well by normal, non-bankruptcy-involving standards, Rhode Island was unable to find a buyer until THQ Nordic acquired it in 2018, who are now working on a remaster of the game with new content, Re-Reckoning, that seeks to avert this trope entirely.

-Siege of Avalon, whose developer disbanded and left the planned sequels, Pillars of Avalon and Ashes of Avalon, unproduced.
+Siege of Avalon, whose developer Digital Tome disbanded and left the planned sequels, Pillars of Avalon and Ashes of Avalon, unproduced.

 The Facebook app The Agency: Covert Ops was made to help promote a spy-themed MMO that was ultimately canceled after four years of development.

 World in Conflict ends with an obvious cliffhanger (the Soviets are pushed from the US mainland but the war in Europe is still raging and the Chinese fleet besieges the Pacific Coast) but it was never continued, despite the game receiving enthusiastic reviews, good sales, and even an Expansion Pack.
 The main reason was that the developers' previous owner Vivendi Games was bought up by Activision the year after World In Conflict was released, and sold to Ubisoft as part of the merger that created Activision Blizzard later the same year.
-Ubisoft, in turn, had no interest in RTS and shifted their priorities from the RTS genre to action games (Assassin's Creed: Revelations, specifically).
+Ubisoft, in turn, had no interest in RTS and shifted their priorities to action games (Assassin's Creed: Revelations, specifically).

 Journey: The Quest Begins, befitting its title, ended with a Sequel Hook.
 It was the very last game developed by Infocom, and no sequel was ever made.